christopherfrieler/android-beans/USAGE.md

     </application>
 </manifest>
 ```
-The BeanRegistryApplication will bootstrap Android Beans on startup.
-If you need your own Application-class for any
+The `BeanRegistryApplication` will bootstrap Android Beans on startup.

-further customizations, make sure it extends `BeanRegistryApplication`.
+If you need your own Application-class for any further customizations, make sure it extends `BeanRegistryApplication`,
+or, if extending `BeanRegistryApplication` is not suitable in your situation, you can use the `Beans.Initializer` to
+bootstrap Android Beans.

 Now you're ready to define your beans as described in the following section.